-Performance test questions are designed to test an applicant’s ability to handle a select number of legal authorities in the context of a factual problem involving a client.
-A PT question consists of a file and a library with instructions advising the applicant what tasks(s) should be performed.
+Performance test questions are designed to be completed in 90 minutes and to test an applicant’s ability to handle a select number of legal authorities in the context of a factual problem involving a client.
+A PT question consists of two separate sets of materials, a file and a library, with instructions advising the applicant what tasks(s) should be performed.
 In addition to measuring an applicant’s ability to analyze legal issues, performance test questions require applicants to: 1) sift through detailed factual material and separate relevant from irrelevant facts, assess the consistency and reliability of facts, and determine the need for and source of additional facts; 2) analyze the legal rules and principles applicable to a problem and formulate legal theories from facts that may be only partly known and are being developed; 3) recognize and resolve ethical issues arising in practical situations; 4) apply problem solving skills to diagnose a problem, generate alternative solutions, and develop a plan of action; and, 5) communicate effectively, whether advocating, advising a client, eliciting information, or effectuating a legal transaction.

 An applicant’s performance test response is graded on its compliance with instructions and on its content, thoroughness, and organization.